diefenbach/django-lfc/docs/user/miscellaneous/roles.rst

 Reviewer

-    Can do anything on submitted content objects.
+    Can publish submitted content objects.

+Manager

+    Can do everything.

 .. seealso::

    * :doc:`permissions`